Trump Boasts The Ice Caps Are ‘Setting Records.’ But It’s For Melting.

 This is not how the scientists explain it.

 Climate change, according to NASA, refers to “a broad range of global phenomena created predominantly by burning fossil fuels.”
 The increasing average temperature of the Earth ― that is, global warming ― is one key result.
-Rising sea levels and an growing trend toward extreme weather and weather anomalies linked to that warming are others.
+Others are rising sea levels and a growing trend toward extreme weather and weather anomalies linked to that.

 As for things getting “too cold all over the place,” there hasn’t been a cooler-than-average year since 1976, according to more than 135 years of temperature records kept by NASA and the National Oceanic and Atmospheric Administration.
 The last four years have been the globe’s four hottest on record, according to NOAA.